A Complete Guide to Tile Color Patterns - Artsaics Skip to content

 Glass Tile - View Details>>

 Here’s another design with a black and white color scheme, but the results are totally different.
-The gradient is a repeating pattern across the wall, versus one big gradient along the entire wall.
+The gradient is a repeating pattern across the floor, versus one big gradient along the entire wall.

 Penny Round Mosaics - View Details>>